denten-books/plain-text/1-chapter.md

 conversation will help us perceive the extent to which Turing's machines were conceived as a type of intelligent reading and writing simulators.

-Wittgenstein first introduces the problem of reading machines in his *Philosophical Grammar*, written in the period between 1931 and 1933 [@wittgenstein_remarks_1978, 1-33].
-Wittgenstein gives the example of a child who is asked to read, but who instead regurgitates the text from memory.
+Wittgenstein broached the problem of reading machines sometime between 1931 and 1933, and it shows up in various of his writings in multiple forms [@wittgenstein_remarks_1978, 1-33].
+In his *Philosophical Grammar*, Wittgenstein gives the example of a child who is asked to read, but who instead recites the text from memory.
+Intuitively, we feel that such rote regurgitation should not count as "reading" proper.
+Reading, Wittgenstein suggests, involves some correlation between internal and external states.

-Intuitively, we feel that this is not "reading" proper.
-In a similar case, Wittgenstein asks his readers to imagine an experimental "human reading machine" (his words, not mine), which like the child in the previous example can produce sounds upon seeing a text, but these sounds often do not correspond with the words on the page.
-Such an automaton cannot read per se, although occasionally the sounds it produces do coincide with the printed word.
-Suppose then that upon seeing such an experiment, a newcomer comments: "This person is reading."
-The scientist who has set up the experiment would respond: "No he is not.
-It is a mere accident."
-But what shall we say when such a biological machine begins to consistently correspond letters to appropriate sounds.
+To further probe our intuitions in that regard, Wittgenstein asks his readers to imagine an experimental "human reading machine," which somewhat unlike the child in the previous example, produces random sounds when following a text.
+Most of the time, the randomized sounds do not correspond with the words on the page.
+But sometimes they do, by accident.
+In that case, a newcomer observing the experiment may mistake the accidental correspondence for reading proper.
+The scientist who knows how the machine works would obviously object.
+But what would we say if such a "biological machine" were to correspond letters to appropriate sounds with greater frequency, asks Wittgenstein.
 Has it learned to read?
+And does consistent coincidence differ from conscious, concerted action [@wittgeFIX, 120-121]?

+In his characteristically cryptic manner, Wittgenstein defers the question by the means of yet another analogy:

+> If A tries to make B believe that he is able to read Cyrillic script,
+> cheating him by learning a Russian sentence by heart and then saying it while
+> looking at the printed sentence, we may certainly say that A knows he is
+> pretending, and that his not reading is characterized by a particular
+> personal experience" [@wittgensteinFIX, 121].

-And at what point does mere coincidence pass into conscious action (120-121)?
-In his characteristically cryptic manner, Wittgenstein defers the question by the means of yet another analogy.
-"If A tries to make B believe that he is able to read Cyrillic script, cheating him by learning a Russian sentence by heart and then saying it while looking at the printed sentence, we may certainly say that A knows he is pretending, and that his not reading is characterized by a particular personal experience" (121).
-But suppose the man really does know how to read Russian, although when he reads he has a peculiar feeling of knowing the words by heart.
+But suppose subject A really does know how to read Russian, although when he reads he has a peculiar feeling of knowing the words by heart.
 Should we regard his personal experience as the criterion distinguishing between reading and not reading in that case?
 And again, Wittgenstein expects us to answer in the negative.

 It seems then, that the external presentation alone is not sufficient to determine whether the person is reading or not.
 In each case, we had to check for the appropriate mental state.
 Wittgenstein writes, "We here envision two mechanisms, the internal workings of which we can see, and this internal working is the real criterion for a person's reading or not reading.
-But in fact no such mechanisms are known to us in these cases" (120).
+But in fact no such mechanisms are known to us in these cases" [@wittgensteinFIX, 120].
 And it turns out that the appropriate mental state alone is also insufficient to describe thought definitively.
 Here, Wittgenstein asks us to imagine a person under the influence of drugs who is shown a set of discrete strings composed of nonsensical characters.
-When shown the string $%^&* for example, the drugged patient reads "above," as if the typographical characters were meaningful and in English.
+When shown "$%^&*" for example, the drugged patient reads "above," as if the typographical characters were meaningful and in English.
+Moreover, the delusion persists.
+The patient consistently reads "above" through the muddle.
 As far as the patient is concerned, she is reading.
-All the formal attributes of the action are there—the proper region of her brain is receiving stimulation, she follows the text with her eyes from left to right, silently mouthing the words, and so on.
-But this cannot be reading as we know
+All the formal attributes of the action are there---the proper region of her brain receives stimulation, she follows the text with her eyes from left to right, silently mouthing the words, and so on.
-it: the woman is simply imagining that she is reading (122).
+But this cannot be reading as we know it: the woman is simply imagining that she is reading (122).
 Thus, neither the internal nor the external descriptions of the action seem adequate to encompass everything we mean by reading.
 And yet we do have a relatively clear picture of what reading properly entails, what it looks like, what it sounds like, how to do it, and how to teach others to do it.

 In building this chain of deferring analogies (from the reading child to the drug-induced reading hallucination) we are acting as though "we had tried to find the real artichoke by stripping it of its leaves," writes Wittgenstein (125).
 The moral of the story is that the leaves, taken together, are the artichoke.
 The explication of the word "reading' for Wittgenstein involves describing a set of characteristic features, some of which may be mutated, deformed, or missing altogether.
 What we are dealing with here is a family or a genus of behaviors that fall under a particular rubric.
 Our work then, similar to a botanist's, is to describe rather than to explain such features.
+He
+writes:

-"Suppose I wish to produce in someone a mental image of the inside of a particular eighteenth-century room which he is prevented from entering," Wittgenstein writes.
-"I therefore adopt this method:
+> Suppose I wish to produce in someone a mental image of the inside of a
+> particular eighteenth-century room which he is prevented from entering.
+I
-I show him the house from the outside, pointing out the windows of the room in question, I further lead him into other rooms of the same period" and so on (125).
+> therefore adopt this method: I show him the house from the outside, pointing
+> out the windows of the room in question, I further lead him into other rooms
+> of the same period and so on [@wittgenFIX, 125].

 No single feature defines the room, it seems.
 Instead, we observe a range of facades, a range of decors, a range of configurations.
-Taken together these serve as an instrumental category—rooms of the 18th century—that is useful in talking about, visiting, preserving, or living in 18th-century rooms.
+Taken together these serve as an instrumental category---rooms of the 18th century---that is useful in talking about, visiting, preserving, or living in 18th-century rooms.
 By analogy, the mind is hermeneutically sealed to outside observers.
 The best we can do is to examine other, similar minds in similar situations.
-To think, to read, to write, is to play a particular part in the appropriate cultural and linguistic context—a part that we learn as a result of continuing practice and acculturation.
+To think, to read, to write, is to play a particular part in the appropriate cultural and linguistic context---a part that we learn as a result of continuing practice and acculturation.
 "Could a machine think?"
 Wittgenstein asks again in the Philosophical Investigations, "Could it be in pain?"
 Well, is the human body to be called such a machine?
 It surely comes as close as possible to being such a machine.
-But a machine surely cannot think!—Is that an empirical statement?
-No.
+But a machine surely cannot think!---Is that an empirical statement?
-We only say it about human beings and about those similar to them, 'they think.'
+No.  We only say it about human beings and about those similar to them, 'they think.'
 We also say it of dolls and no doubt of spirits too.
 Look at the word 'to think' as a tool (2003, 359-360).